Connect with others who understand.

 Medically reviewed by Steven C. Pugliese, M.D.

-Written by Sarah Winfrey
+Written by Sarah Winfrey and Torrey Kim

 Many find that chest pain is a good indicator that they need to take a break and allow their body to rest.
 As one member wrote, “I’m feeling really tired and run-down with mild chest pain, so I won’t be doing much today.”

-A range of strategies can help alleviate chest pain associated with pulmonary hypertension.
-You and your health care provider can work together to find the right treatment or combination of therapies to address your PH and manage its symptoms.
+A range of strategies can help alleviate chest pain associated with PH.
+You and your healthcare provider can work together to find the right treatment or combination of therapies to address your PH.
+If your PH is stable, you may find that you have fewer symptoms, such as chest pain.

-Medications for Pulmonary Hypertension
+Medications for PH

 Vasodilators